-As mentioned above, Clinton High School is THE best place to learn in our Gateway area because it operates with the help of real humans who care about each and every student.
+As mentioned above, Clinton High School is THE best place to learn in our Gateway area because it operates with the help of real humans who care about every student.
 However, being human means that we also learn some of our best lessons through failure.
-Sometimes we do not meet our high expectations for ourselves and we sometimes fail to meet the expectations of our students or families.
-Yet, we do not make excuses and we learn from our mistakes (just like anyone should).
-If at any point an expectation is not met, you are encouraged to bring the matter to an adult in the building, so we can work through the situation together.
-We do not have all the answers, but, working together, we are positive we can come up with one.
+Sometimes we do not meet our high expectations for ourselves, and we sometimes fail to meet the expectations of our students or families.
+Yet, we do not make excuses, and we learn from our mistakes (just like anyone should).
+If at any point, an expectation is not met, you are encouraged to bring the matter to an adult in the building so that we can work through the situation together.
+We do not have all the answers, but, working together, we are optimistic we can come up with one.
 For more information, please feel free to contact me at 563-243-7540 Ext: 1181, by email at email@example.com, or on Twitter @MrKuchCHS.

 Clinton High School